HUMAN CONNECTION IS EVERYTHING.

 A desktop PC, Cakewalk 5.0 for DOS, a synthesizer module, a keyboard, and a cassette deck with Dolby C kept me happily experimenting down in the basement for hours on end.

-I was beginning to learn how instruments, ideas, and ultimately people work together to create something greater than any one person could make on their own.
+I was learning how instruments, ideas, and ultimately people work together to create something greater than any one person could make on their own.

-My learning continued in high school, where I was trying to fit in with classmates who were obsessed with sports, in a zero-stoplight town that worshiped basketball.
+But my musical talents were less helpful in high school.
+I was trying to fit in with classmates who were obsessed with sports, in a zero-stoplight town that worshiped basketball.

 Not a good thing when you're terrible at pretty much anything athletic.